 Insights

-• Notwithstanding its gaps, the Central Visayas experiment in the 80s was the germ of a concept of transforming government from an ineffective regulator to one fostering people-oriented resource management.
+- Notwithstanding its gaps, the Central Visayas experiment in the 80s was the germ of a concept of transforming government from an ineffective regulator to one fostering people-oriented resource management.

-• The acid test of a cost effectiveness of good upland technology would be labor intensity.
+- The acid test of a cost effectiveness of good upland technology would be labor intensity.
 If too labor intensive, it won’t last or it won’t spread well (e.g., SALT).

-• Honest to goodness extension work is not enough, policy-based incentive and systems (not project incentives) coupled with context-based regulations is really the key in the uplands.
+- Policy-based incentive and systems (not project incentives) coupled with context-based regulations is really the key in the uplands.

-• Too much money in so short a project timeframe is a recipe for non-sustainability of successful, project inspired practices.
+- Too much money in so short a project timeframe is a recipe for non-sustainability of successful, project inspired practices.

-Acknowledgements: community pictures and CVRP picture – Ms. Charito Chiu CVRP
+Acknowledgements: community pictures and CVRP picture – Ms. Charito Chiu, CVRP

 Leave a reply